 We received the Romantic Hotel Award from the Good Hotel Guide for 2019, and two awards from them for 2016 and 2017 – the “Rooms with a View Award” and the “Walking Hotel Award.”

 Awarded three stars and Two AA Food Rosettes from the AA again in 2018.
 The AA emailed us to say we are the only hotel or restaurant in Shropshire to have held two AA Food Rosettes continuously for 20 years

 Awarded The Tripadvisor Certificate of Excellence in 2018, and for all nine years previously, for consistently high customer ratings.

-Chosen as one of Britain’s “Cosiest Places to Stay” by the travel writers in the Sunday Telegraph (February 2015).
+Chosen as one of Britain’s “Cosiest Places to Stay” by the travel writers in the Sunday Telegraph.
 Described as ”a haven of peace in this crazy world” and “a timeless cossetting hotel”

-Awarded a quality score of 9/10 by Fiona Duncan in her Sunday Telegraph hotel review column in July 2013.
+Awarded a quality score of 9/10 by Fiona Duncan in her Sunday Telegraph hotel review column.
 Also included in her "Top Ten Hotels of 2013".
 See the full review here

 Awarded Best Value Hotel 2011 by Johansens Hotel Guides for the second time!
 (2004 was the first)